-The combined financial statements are prepared using the accrual basis of accounting.
+The combined financial statements are prepared using the accrual basis of accounting in conformity with accounting principles general accepted in the United States of America (U.S. GAAP) as applied to governmental units.
+The Governmental Accounting Standards Board (GASB) is the accepted standard-setting body establishing governmental accounting and financial reporting principles.
 Member contributions are recognized as revenues in the period in which the contributions are due.
-Contributions from the City of Fort Lauderdale, as calculated by the System's actuary, are recognized as revenue when due and when the City has made a formal commitment to provide the contributions.
+Contributions from the City, as calculated by the System's actuary, are recognized as revenue when due and when the City has made a formal commitment to provide the contributions.
 Interest and dividend income are recorded as earned.
 Benefits and refunds are recognized when due and payable in accordance with the terms of the System and Share Plan.